kyxap1/starred/README.md

 - [fiat](https://github.com/richiverse/fiat) - Firehose to Athena
 - [ps_mem](https://github.com/pixelb/ps_mem) - A utility to accurately report the in core memory usage for a program
 - [playbook](https://github.com/bonovoxly/playbook) - A collection of Ansible playbooks, complete with roles and inventory examples.
-- [sovereign](https://github.com/sovereign/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more.
 - [debops-playbooks](https://github.com/debops/debops-playbooks) - Ansible playbooks used by DebOps project
 - [beeswithmachineguns](https://github.com/newsapps/beeswithmachineguns) - A utility for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications).
 - [grafcli](https://github.com/m110/grafcli) - Grafana CLI for quick and easy dashboards management.